 5. Renewable energy and human rights

 The green energy revolution is well underway, led by new technologies and the adoption of cleaner alternatives to fossil fuels.
-But is there a darker side renewable energy?
+But is there a darker side to renewable energy?
 We explore the human rights issues that may be flying under the radar for the sector, including labour rights violations in the raw materials used in solar panels and the production of biofuels, alongside the land rights abuses against vulnerable communities that can occur in the development of wind projects.
-Register for Part 2 of our Human Rights webinar where we'll discuss this topic and more.